eltonmesquita/NeoAdmin/readme.md

 HISTORY

+0.03b - New Dashboard.
+	  - Fixed some bugs in the menu.

 0.02b - Fixed some problems with menu.
       - Fixed problems with some buttons.
       - Some code clean up.
-      - Partial conversion to SCSS/Sass
+      - Partial conversion to SCSS/Sass.

-0.01b - First public beta
+0.01b - First public beta.